The Division of

 Grants and contracts play a vital role in supporting the University's mission, by strengthening academic programs and enabling groundbreaking research.
 These funds allow our institution to attract top-tier faculty, develop innovative curricula, and provide students with enriched learning experiences.
 More importantly, they empower our university to pursue research that addresses global challenges—from public health and climate change to technological innovation and social equity—creating knowledge that drives progress and benefits society at large.

-Interim Vice President of Research and Sponsored Programs
+Interim Associate VP for Research and Sponsored Programs

 Kenney Hall 44-328